 Mattress for back and neck pain

 For combined back and neck pain, choose a mattress that distributes weight well and supports the natural curvature of the spine.
-Memory foam mattresses or mattresses with a gel layer can help relieve pressure on pressure points and provide good neck support.
+Memory foam mattresses or mattresses with a gel layer can help relieve pressure points and provide good neck support.

 Tips for Sleeping with Back Pain